gosh-sh/docs/docs/acki-nacki/connection-to-network/quick-start-tvm-sdk.md

 !!! info

+    For testing your developed applications you can use Acki Nacki development blockchain at **ackinacki-testnet.tvmlabs.dev**

     To replenish the balance of wallet-contract, please contact us in [Channel on Telegram](https://t.me/+1tWNH2okaPthMWU0).

-## **Setup giver**

-Before you start, you should setup a wallet-contract to be used as a giver.
+## **Configure wallet for using in the demo app:**

-Edit `.env` file with following content:
+To do this, in the demo folder, edit `.env` file with following content:

 ```
 CONTRACT_CODE=PATH_TO_HELLOWORLD_CONTRACT_CODE    # helloWorld.tvc